oracle-livelabs/apex/event-mangement/6-generate-text/6-generate-text.md

     !["Click App Builder"](images/click-save.png "")

-## Task 2: Define an AI Tool to Generate description
+## Task 2: Define an AI Tool to Generate a Description

 1. Navigate to **Shared Components**.